AdobeDocs/acrobat-services-learn.en/help/usecases/legal.md

 In these code snippets, you installed the application dependencies, including the Handlebars templating engine for the view.

-THe primary focus in this tutorial is on using [Acrobat Services APIs](https://www.adobe.io/apis/documentcloud/dcsdk/) to convert documents to PDF.
+THe primary focus in this tutorial is on using [[!DNL Acrobat Services] APIs](https://www.adobe.io/apis/documentcloud/dcsdk/) to convert documents to PDF.
 Hence, there is not a step-by-step process of how to build this Node.js application.
 However, you can retrieve the complete working Node.js application code on [GitHub](https://github.com/agavitalis/adobe_legal_contracts.git).

-## Integrating Adobe Acrobat Services APIs into a Node.js application
+## Integrating [!DNL Adobe Acrobat Services] APIs into a Node.js application

-Adobe Acrobat Services APIs are cloud-based reliable services designed for the seamless manipulation of documents.
+[!DNL Adobe Acrobat Services] APIs are cloud-based reliable services designed for the seamless manipulation of documents.
 It offers three APIs:

 * Adobe PDF Services API